 Can I get help to raise my concerns?

 If you require any support or assistance in pursuing your complaint, you may wish to contact Essex Advocacy on 0300 34 35 736 or firstname.lastname@example.org

 Healthwatch, Southend on 01702 220102, POhWER Thurrock on 0300 456 2370 who provide a free confidential service for NHS service users.

 What to do next if I am unhappy with your response

 We hope that if you have a problem you will use our practice complaints procedure.
 We believe that this will give us the best chance of putting right whatever has gone wrong and the opportunity to improve our practice.
 We care about getting it right for you the first time, we will take you seriously, listen carefully and do everything we can to ensure you are satisfied with our services.

-This does not affect your right to approach the local Primary Care Trust if you feel you cannot raise your complaint directly with us.
+This does not affect your right to approach the NHS England Complaints Team if you feel you cannot raise your complaint directly with us.
 You can do this either in writing or by telephoning: